johanneskbl/jsk_aerial_robot/docs/how_to_contribute.md

 ## Contribute Process

-1. fork the original repository from https://github.com/jsk-ros-pkg/jsk_aerial_robot
+1. Fork the original repository from https://github.com/jsk-ros-pkg/jsk_aerial_robot.
-2. develop your own feature in your forked repository
+2. Develop your own feature in your forked repository.
-3. once you finish your development, make a pull request to the original repository
+3. Once you finish your development, make a pull request to the original repository.
-4. the original repository maintainer will review your pull request and merge it if it is OK
+4. The original repository maintainer will review and merge your pull request.

 ## Code Style